cse110-sp24-team24/warmup-exercise/swot.md

 - We may be able to connect the app to a database such as MongoDB to store user information and tasks, allowing for persistant storage so users can access their todo lists anywhere, anytime.
 - We can automate our version control processes by adding a CI/CD pipeline through Github Actions.
 In particular, we plan on using technologies such as ESLint to lint our code.
+- We can add more ways to personalize the app so that the user can change things such as the background image and fonts.

 ### Threats

 - Competing todo list apps may have added features (for example, connecting to Google Calendar) that may make them more appealing.
+- Other todo list apps are accessible in many ways such as offline and via websites and mobile apps.